 - Everything is a case study.

 Principles can’t be ignored by mutual agreement.
-The same standards of behavior apply to everyone.
+The same standards of behaviour apply to everyone.
 Make sure people don’t confuse the right to complain, give advice, and openly debate with the right to make decisions.
 Don’t leave important conflicts unresolved.
 Once a decision is made, everyone should get behind it even though individuals may still disagree.
 Remember that the WHO Is More Important than the WHAT.
 Your policies should be natural extensions of your principles.
-And finally use “public hangings” to deter bad behavior.
+And finally, use “public hangings” to deter bad behaviour.

 It is worthwhile looking up Bridgewater and have a look at their principles.
 It is widely regarded as best practice and a great company to work for.
 The book reminds me of “Extreme leadership”.
 Maybe that is because of the reference to the Navy Seals.